 Secure your residence:

-Renters-Landlords must install security devices like window latches, deadbolts, and viewers (peepholes) on doors and sliding door locks.
-For recent violence or break-ins, landlords must re-key the locks within 3 days notification.
+- Renters: Landlords must install security devices like window latches, deadbolts, and viewers (peepholes) on doors and sliding door locks.
+For recent violence or break-ins, landlords must re-key the locks within three days of notification.

 - Owners: Re-key the locks.
 Test window latches.
 Install a security system or buy a portable motion detector (about $25).
 Check locks on garage doors and carport entries.
 Check exterior lighting.

 - You may be able to terminate your lease: Consult a lawyer about your options to get out of a lease or transfer your public housing.